ramp00786/curtains-effect-js-and-css/README.md

 ## 🙏 Credits

-- Created with ❤️ for the web development community
+- Created with ❤️ by **Tulsiram Kushwah** for the web development community
 - Icons by [Font Awesome](https://fontawesome.com/)
 - Inspired by theater curtains and dramatic reveals